KTH/devops-course/contributions/presentation/week3/taqui/README.md

-# Presentation Proposal: Cloud and the journey for a start-up to Fortune 500
+# Presentation Submission: Cloud and the journey for a start-up to Fortune 500

 ## Members